hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 22 September 2025

+#### Business Source Adjustable Summary (BSAS) API

+All versions updated in Sandbox and Production with the following changes:

+##### Changed

+Update validation for `residentialFinancialCost` in the request body to allow negative numbers for all tax years for the following endpoints:

+- Submit UK Property Accounting Adjustments
+- Submit Foreign Property Accounting Adjustments

+---

 ### 15 September 2025

 #### Business Details API